Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 type of game for beginners to understand.
 At this level, the third dimension adds an extra layer of complexity that is unnecessary.

-**This tutorial was developed using Linux, this shouldn't be a problem most of the time as Godot is mostly platform independent, if there's different ways of doing the same thing depending on the OS currently running, then there will be instructions for Windows and MacOS also included, but they may be inaccurate.
-If you find any mistakes then email me for a correction.**

 ![](godot-asteroids/godot_logo_vertical_light.png)

 ## Setup